CJVolz/The-Quantum-Universe/README.md

 ## Communities <br />
 (_List of servers and places that facilitates communities_) <br />
+### Cross-Platform <br />
+Quantum Undergrads Unite <br />
+_Devoted to creating connections with undergrads globally, and highlighting resources and events relevant to undergrad learning and experience._ <br />
+ - Discord:
+ - WhatsApp:

+ Quantum Intuition
+ _Founded by Daniel Colomer as a basecamp to learn new topics and ideas and discuss them with peers_ <br />
+- YouTube:
+- Discord:

 ### Discord
 - Quantum Intuition <br />
 - Qftics (to be created soon) <br />